bovem/bovem.github.io/content/openshift/container-architecture/index.md

 By creating a Cgroup a process in it could be prioritized, paused, removed or resumed based on the resources allocated to it.
 This also helps in monitoring the resources used by a particular processes.

-If you are using an OS with `systemd` init system (to verify this you can use command `ps -p 1 -o comm=`) then you can use the command `systemctl list-units` to list all the cgroups.
-It will open a table containing....
+If you are using an OS with `systemd` init system (to verify this you can use command `ps -p 1 -o comm=`) then you can use the command `systemctl list-units` to list all the Cgroups.
+It will open a table containing Cgroup name, state, and description.

 The names of the Cgroup will be in form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.
-To view the hierarchy of cgroups you can use the command `systemd-cgls`.
+To view the hierarchy of Cgroups you can use the command `systemd-cgls`.
 It presents cgroups in a tree structure like:

 ```bash
 Control group /: